Melbourne Earthquake Uncovers Building Safety Flaws and Defects

-In the aftermath, our experts have received reports from across the industry highlighting several severe building compliance issues.
+In the aftermath, our experts have received reports highlighting several severe building compliance issues.
 Additionally, natural events like earthquakes can exacerbate these compliance issues.
 Let’s review the most significant issues uncovered or caused by the Melbourne earthquake (2021 Mansfield earthquake).

 Table of Contents

 Top 3 issues uncovered by the Melbourne earthquake